Starcounter/Docs/tutorial/expense-tracker/README.md

 ```
 Now we have enough information to create the view for the expenses, so let's do that.

 To create a list of the expenses we will use the power of Polymer.
-Our first step is to create a template for the `Description` and `Amount`.
+Our first step is to create an HTML view definition for `Description` and `Amount`.

 <div class="code-name">ExpenseJson.html</div>